 Where divorcing parties have children under 21, both parents have to undergo compulsory counselling and mediation.
 This service is provided free of charge by the Family Court.

-Where a HDB flat is involved, a divorced parent under 35 who has care and control of the child may be allowed to retain the HDB flat.
+Where an HDB flat is involved, a divorced parent under 35 who has care and control of the child may be allowed to retain the HDB flat.

-The court may order special child welfare reports to be prepared before making a decision.
+The court may order special child welfare reports being prepared before making a decision.
 Interviews may be conducted with the child, and other close relatives, friends or teachers who are in frequent contact with the child and the child’s family.